nanograv/12p5yr_stochastic_analysis/README.md

 ### Single Pulsar GWB Analysis

   This tutorial is meant to be a quick introduction to one of the simplest analyses we can perform.
 We go through the Bayesian red noise analysis of `J1909` and `J1713`.
 These are two of the longest timed pulsars in the NANOGrav data set.
-One of the pulsars supports a common red process, while the other does not.
+One of the pulsars supports a common red process at spectral indices that are indicative of gravitational waves from a population of supermassive black hole binaries, while the other does not.

 ### White Noise Single Pulsar Analysis

   Here we go through the Bayesian analysis of white noise on a single pulsar.
-This is done for every pulsar in the NANOGrav data set to find the most likely values of each white noise parameter.
-White noise parameters are then set to their maximum posterior values in the full GWB analysis to reduce the number of parameters required for a full analysis.
+This is done for every pulsar in the NANOGrav data set to find the maximum marginalized posterior values of each white noise parameter.
+White noise parameters are then set to their maximum posterior values in the GWB analysis to reduce the number of parameters required from ~600 to ~90.

 ### PTA GWB Analysis

-  In this tutorial, we work through the Bayesian analysis of a subset of pulsars in the NANOGrav data set (those timed for more than 6 years).
+  This tutorial is split into two files, one for parameter estimation and one for model selection.
+We work through the Bayesian analysis of the full NANOGrav 12.5 year data to show what values each of the searched-over parameters prefers.
 After going through a generalized process of the single pulsar GWB analysis, we show how to compare models and compute Bayes factors.
+Figures 1 and 2 from the 12.5 year GWB search paper are reproduced in a separate file.

 ### Optimal Statistic Analysis

   This tutorial gives an introduction to frequentist methods we can use to look for the stochastic gravitational-wave background.
-It calculates the optimal statistic using the maximum likelihood noise parameters and also the noise marginalized optimal statistic using the noise parameter posteriors from a Bayesian analysis.
+It calculates the optimal statistic using the maximum likelihood noise parameters and also the noise marginalized optimal statistic using the parameter posteriors from a Bayesian analysis.
 It reproduces Figure 4 and 5 of the stochastic background paper.

-## Data
+### Data Download

   Output from NANOGrav analyses include chain files from PTMCMCSampler.
 These files contain samples of the posterior that tell us information about the parameters that go into our models.

-### Download NANOGrav Data Products

-  This file helps download the data products that are output by our sampler and used in Bayesian post-processing and frequentist analyses.
-Further, we use these files to create plots that have been used in the NANOGrav 12.5 year GWB analysis paper.
+This file downloads the data products that are output by our sampler and used in Bayesian post-processing and frequentist analyses.